Snownee/Lychee/docs/docs/general-types.md

     | ---- | ------------ | -------------- |
     | tag  | the item tag | string         |

+    If you want to specify a modded item or tag, you need to write down the namespace at start, for example "namespace:name"

     ??? note "Forge-only area"

         Custom ingredient created by modders: